kubernetes/minikube/README.md

 ## Quickstart

-To use this ISO image in minikube, use the `--iso-url` flag in minikube:
+To use this ISO image, use the `--iso-url` flag in minikube:

 ```
 $ minikube start --iso-url=https://github.com/coreos/minikube-iso/releases/download/v0.0.1/minikube-v0.0.1.iso